alexriggio/BERT-LoRA-TensorRT/README.md

 ### Conclusions

 * The tabular data provided a slight increase in performance but may be due to the stochastic nature of the training process.
 The small performance boost likely does not justify the additional complexity.

+* The relatively underwhelming performance of the BERT Overflow model was surprising, given its pretraining on text assumed to closely resemble the fine-tuning dataset.

 * The LoRA models experienced hardly any drop in accuracy or increase in validation loss.
 Highlights the redundancy in the change-in-weight matrices and why LoRA has become so ubiquitous for training LLMs.